The Elder Scrolls V: Skyrim: Characters

-The player character is Dragonborn and is typically referred to as such.
+The player character is the mythic Last Dragonborn and is typically referred to as such.
 The Dragonborn can be male or female, from one of ten races.
 Each of the ten races has, in addition to a bonus for certain skills, a power specific to their race – for example, Nords start with a bonus to several martial skills, and the ability to intimidate enemies for a short period.
 The player can recruit one NPC at a time as a follower, who can travel and fight alongside the Dragonborn; there are forty-five available followers in the base game, with thirteen more added in the downloadable expansions.

-Outside of followers and Alduin (the primary antagonist) NPCs prominent to the plot of Skyrim include Balgruuf, Jarl of Whiterun, a town in the center of Skyrim; Arngeir, the leader of the Greybeards; Delphine and Esbern, two of the last members of the Blades, an order of warriors sworn to help the Dragonborn but nearly wiped out after the Great War; and Paarthurnax, the last surviving dragon and grandmaster of the Greybeards.
+Outside of followers and Alduin (the primary antagonist), NPCs prominent to the plot of Skyrim include Balgruuf the Greater, Jarl of Whiterun, a city in the center of Skyrim; Arngeir, the leader of the Greybeards; Delphine and Esbern, two of the last members of the Blades, an order of warriors sworn to help the Dragonborn but nearly wiped out after the Great War; and Paarthurnax, the last surviving dragon and grandmaster of the Greybeards.
 Also notable are General Tullius and Ulfric, who command the Imperial Legion and Stormcloaks, respectively.
 During the course of the game, the Dragonborn can join and assist either side to gain victory in the civil war.
 Other factions that the Dragonborn can elect to join include the Companions, a noble order of warriors; the College of Winterhold, an institution dedicated to the mystic arts and magic; the Thieves Guild, a league of burglars who have fallen on hard times; the Dark Brotherhood, a fellowship of assassins; and the Bard's College, a group consisting of bards, poets, writers, and public speakers.